josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 ### Introduce dependency injection debugging APIs

-To improve the debugging utilities of Angular and Angular DevTools, we'll work on APIs that provide access the dependency injection runtime.
-As part of the project we'll expose debugging methods that allow us to explore the injector hierarchy and the dependencies across their associated providers.
+To improve the debugging utilities of Angular and Angular DevTools, we will work on APIs that provide access the dependency injection runtime.
+As part of the project we will expose debugging methods that allow us to explore the injector hierarchy and the dependencies across their associated providers.

 ### Support two-dimensional drag-and-drop

-As part of this project we'd like to implement mixed orientation support for the Angular CDK drag and drop.
+As part of this project we would like to implement mixed orientation support for the Angular CDK drag and drop.
 This is one of the most highly [requested features](https://github.com/angular/components/issues/13372) in the repository.

 <details class="completed-details" open="true">
   <summary>